 In the following we’ll introduce the currently supported analysis types and their basic use cases:

 - Incompressible Fluid Flow This analysis type is used to run CFD simulations in which fluid density variations are negligible.
 This assumption is typically valid when velocities and temperature gradients are small.

 - Compressible fluid flow This analysis type is used to run CFD simulations where density variations have a significant influence on the system.
 This commonly occurs when the flow velocities exceed ~30% of the speed of sound.

-This analysis type is used when temperature changes in the fluid lead to density variations and movement of the fluid due to gravity.
+- Convective heat transfer This analysis type is used when temperature changes in the fluid lead to density variations and movement of the fluid due to gravity.
 This solver can be used for natural convection but also for forced convection, when flow motion is induced by external forces.

 - Conjugate heat transfer (CHT) This analysis type is used is to simulate the heat transfer between solid and fluid domains by exchanging thermal energy at the interfaces between them.

-- MultiphaseThis analysis type is used to simulate the time-dependent behavior of fluid mixtures, for example air and water.
+- MultiphaseThis analysis type is used to simulate the time-dependent behavior of fluid mixtures, for example, air and water.
 The analysis is carried out using the VoF (Volume of Fluid) method.

 - Incompressible Fluid Flow (LBM) (Professional Feature)This analysis type is used to simulate transient effects of external flow around objects using the Lattice Boltzmann method (LBM).
 It assumes that fluid density variations are negligible, which is typically valid when velocities and temperature gradients are small.

-This analysis type is used to determine the temperature distribution and heat flux in a solid body.
+- Heat transfer This analysis type is used to determine the temperature distribution and heat flux in a solid body.

 - ThermomechanicalThis analysis type is used to determine the structural and thermal stress of a solid object subjected to thermal and structural loads.

 - Harmonic This analysis type is used to determine the response of a structure under steady-state periodic (sinusoidal) loading at a given range of frequencies.